NZXT H510i: It’s been a long time coming.

 Materials & Build Quality

-Here is there the H510i falls a little short.
-Tempered glass is nice, though I would no longer consider it to be a luxury; it’s become very common place in high-end and entry level cases alike.
+Here is where the H510i falls a little short.
+Tempered glass is nice, though I wouldn’t consider it to be a luxury, since it’s become very common place in high-end and entry level cases alike.

 While lifting and flexing the case and the right side panel a bit, I found that the steel does feel a bit thin.
 I could see this getting dented or bent in a minor desk accident.
-At $99 I would have liked to have seen a little thicker materials used to give the case a more rigid build.
-Something the Antec P120 Crystal pulled off extremely well, competing in the same price category.
+At $99, I would have liked to have seen thicker materials used to give the case a more rigid build.
+That’s something the Antec P120 Crystal pulls off extremely well, competing in the same price category.

 Here is what I think of the H510i

 NZXT has a knack for presentation.
 Their cases look great and the H510i is no exception.
-If you don’t want to “intelagence” that comes in the “i” model you can get the base H510 for $70 and you’d be happy.
-The “i” variant doesn’t add enough to justify the price increase, given its lower bill of materials used.
+If you don’t want the “intelagence” that comes in the “i” model, you can get the base H510 for $70 and you’d be happy.
+The “i” variant doesn’t add enough to justify the price increase, however, given its lower bill of materials used.